bharbron/tiertime_material_profile_maker/README.md

   --density DENSITY     Material density
   --shrinkage SHRINKAGE SHRINKAGE SHRINKAGE
                         Material shrinkage percentage
-  --printer {default,up_mini_2}
+  --printer {10104,10105,10111,10114,10115,default,up_mini_2}
-                        Single printer that these customizations will be applied to
+                        Printer type that these customizations will be applied to
   --nozzle-diameter {0.2,0.4,0.6}
-                        Single nozzle diameter that these customizations will be applied to
+                        Nozzle diameter that these customizations will be applied to
-  --layer-height LAYER_HEIGHT
+  --layer-thickness {0.05,0.1,0.15,0.2,0.25,0.3,0.35,0.4}
-                        Single layer height that these customizations will be applied to
+                        Layer height that these customizations will be applied to
-  --speed {fine,superfast,fast,normal}
+  --speed {fast,fine,normal,superfast}
-                        Single print speed these customizations will be applied to
+                        Print speed/quality these customizations will be
+                        applied to
+  --withdraw-length WITHDRAW_LENGTH
-  --withdraw WITHDRAW   Extrusion withdraw/retraction distance in mm --peel-ratio PEEL_RATIO
+                        Material withdraw/retraction distance in mm --p10 P10             Parameter p10
-                        Peel ratio for raft and supports, from 0 to 100 --line-width LINE_WIDTH LINE_WIDTH LINE_WIDTH
+  --line-width LINE_WIDTH LINE_WIDTH LINE_WIDTH
                         Line width in float [outline, infill, support] --scan-speed SCAN_SPEED SCAN_SPEED SCAN_SPEED